 With over 500 million active users and counting, even if you think it’s not for you, it’s hard to ignore Instagram.
-Almost everybody is on Instagram, and those active users could possibly be a potential customer.
-In 2016, 48.8% of brands are on Instagram and, this year it’s projected to rise to 70.7%.
+Almost everybody is on Instagram, and those active users could possibly be potential customers.
+In 2016, 48.8% of brands were on Instagram and, this year it’s projected to rise to 70.7%.
 Clearly, learning how to grow your Instagram business account is worth the effort because all it requires is a smidge more intention and focus.
 And yes, even you the uber-busy entrepreneur can do it, too.

 Having a lot of business/competition on Instagram, it might be a challenge to put yourself out there.
-But, worry not, we’ve gathered a few tips on how you can keep up and make your business stand out.
+But don’t worry!
+We’ve gathered a few tips on how you can increase your Instagram business account’s reach and generate more profits.

 Post Quality Photos

-One of the golden rule for ‘grammers.
-With all the images being uploaded on instagram, (Users share an average of 95 million photos/videos per day) you really have to have good photos.
-Images that will attract people.
-Quick tip: take pictures in good lighting condition and, if possible use natural light.
+One of the golden rules for ‘grammers.
+With all the images being uploaded on Instagram, (Users share an average of 95 million photos/videos per day) you really have to have good photos.
+A quick tip: take pictures in good lighting condition and, if possible use natural light.

 Have A Theme

 This is not a requirement but having a “theme” just makes photos look neat and put together.
 By having a theme, it makes people more aware of your “brand”.
 Now, if you’re unsure about how images will look in the feed, you can use an app like Planoly to plan a posting strategy.
 Consider what your ideal customer is looking for and try to represent that throughout the photos and videos that are posted to help grow your Instagram business account.